 Every year of our campout can be different.
 Some years are hot.
 Some are not.
 Some are sunny, while other can be quite rainy.
 Nature can be unpredictable and so can the weather be.
 Please try and be prepared for anything.
 (One year, the very talented magicians of our encampment held the storm back all day but when an invocation to Dionysus was exclaimed, the Heavens truly broke in a torrential fury… when the God who Comes rains, he pours.)
 Be sure to pack extra clothes and bedding items.

 Pack Bug Spray.
 We are in the woods and by a lake in the summer, it's safe to assume there will be bugs.
 If you are looking for an effective substitute for traditional bug sprays, Avon’s Skin So Soft body lotion is known to work just as well, all the while refreshing the skin and have you smelling nice.

 A Reminder on Facilities: There are no permanent shower facilities at the campout, and the latrine is rustic.
 We offer two private shower areas for your personal hygiene experience.
 Also, we ask that you bring biodegradable soaps and shampoos for the obvious environmental reasons.
 Secondly, if you require more than the rudimentary toiletries for the latrine, we ask that you bring them with you.

 Things to Bring:

-Bring your own art and music.
-While artistic opportunities are available, you may wish to bring your own artistic tools and skills as an offering.
+Bring your art and music.
+You may wish to bring your own artistic tools and skills as an offering.